thexsharma30/MERN-GPT/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to explore, innovate, and create!
 ```

-Feel free to use this README file in your project!
+Feel free to use this updated README file for your project!